 Learn what an adult nurse practitioner is and does in their care of adult patients.

 All nurse practitioners have a specialty.
-One very popular choice is specializing in the care of adults.
-This broad specialty allows nurse practitioners to see patients across decades of their life.
+One popular choice is caring for adults, a broad specialty that allows nurse practitioners to see patients across decades of their life.
 Often, adult nurse practitioners act as primary care providers.
 They’re able to see patients and assess, diagnose, and treat both illness and injury.
-Some adult nurse practitioners see patients in their offices or clinics, while others work in physicians’ offices or hospitals.
+Some adult nurse practitioners see patients in their own offices or clinics, while others work in physicians’ offices or hospitals.

 “Adult nurse practitioners can see anyone but infants and children,” says Joyce Karl, DNP, RN, APRN-CNP, director of the Adult-Gerontology Primary Care Nurse Practitioner specialty program at Ohio State University.
 They can see patients for overall wellness, as well as conditions such as cancer, heart disease, diabetes, arthritis, sports injuries, and other ailments.
 “Their practice may also focus on certain age groups such as just college students or just older adults.”